alphagov/govuk-developer-docs/source/manual/on-call.html.md

 1. Have the numbers of other people on your shift saved in your phone.
 This includes whoever is on [Escalations](https://governmentdigitalservice.pagerduty.com/schedules#PCK3XB2).
    Get these numbers from PagerDuty.
-1. Set to be notified for every new message in the [#govuk-incident](https://gds.slack.com/archives/CAH9L36LR) Slack channel by clicking “Change notifications” and selecting “All new messages”.
 1. Make sure you know [how to contact the rest of SMT](https://docs.google.com/spreadsheets/d/180ICOnzM_h9eCFM9SMRaxnwr3qbzxazUS5SaTyvtdzk/edit#gid=144846749), if the on-call SMT is unavailable.
 1. Ensure you have an up to date local copy of the [Developer Docs][docs] repository and that you can build it.
 1. Make sure you can [use ssh to access machines][]